Dutch famine of 1944–1945: Dutch response

-In the words of an historian, "Never in its history did Holland have to consider the downfall of its people and the destruction of its civilization as seriously as it had during the final months before May 1945."
+In the words of a historian, "Never in its history did Holland have to consider the downfall of its people and the destruction of its civilization as seriously as it had during the final months before May 1945."
 The Dutch government in the three-fourths of the country occupied by Germany, faced the arithmetic of starvation.
-The average adult male needs to eat 2,500 calories of food per day and the average adult female needs 2000 calories per day.
+The average adult male needs to eat 2,500 calories of food per day and the average adult female needs 2,000 calories per day.
 An average of 1,200 calories consumed per day over an extended period is often regarded as the minimum needed to maintain normal bodily functions.

 At the beginning of World War II, the Dutch government had anticipated that the war would result in shortages of food and had created a nation-wide food rationing system and stockpiled food.
 The stockpiled food stocks became dangerously low as the war rolled on into 1944.
 Additional food was available in the more rural and agricultural provinces of northern Netherlands, but it was difficult to move the food from those areas to the affected cities in western Netherlands.
 Likewise, food from the southern Netherlands, under Allied control after Market Garden, was unavailable to the western cities.
 One measure implemented to reduce famine in the cities was the evacuation of about 40,000 children from the cities to the countryside where more food was available.

 The Dutch government's rationing system distributed basic foods to all citizens.
 In September 1944, rationed food in the 4.3 million people living in the urbanized western Netherlands provided about 1,400 calories per day to every resident.
-Supplemental rations were given manual laborers, young children, and pregnant women.
+Supplemental rations were given to manual laborers, young children, and pregnant women.
 With Market Garden and its aftermath, food stocks rapidly decreased and by 26 November 1944, the rationing system provided only 750 calories per day to each person.
 The ration stayed in the range of 500 to 900 calories daily from then until 25 April 1945 when it reached a low of 400 calories per day.
 It rebounded from that low to more than 2,000 calories per person per day on 27 May.
 The quick recovery was due to the surrender of German military forces in the Netherlands on 5 May 1945 and food assistance from Sweden, Switzerland, the United States, Britain, and Canada.